miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 ---

+## Cursor AI Can't See Notebook Cell Output

-Nice!
+**Me**: Nice!
 That's a yes.
 There is no real numbering in the Jupyter UI.
 That number between the square brackets you're referring to is the number of times the cell was executed.
 So if I ran that "hello world" cell twice and:

 `Save And Export Notebook as` / `Executable Script`, it would turn out as: